Community-centered design

 ACTIVITY

-Create a set of equity-centered team values
+Create a set of community-centered team values

-Assemble diverse teams
+Assemble multifaceted teams

 Beginning a project